-This is the initial public offering of 2,100,000 shares of Class B common stock, \$0.00001 par value per share, of Richtech Robotics Inc. on a firm commitment basis.
+This is the initial public offering of 2,000,000 shares of Class B common stock, \$0.00001 par value per share, of Richtech Robotics Inc. on a firm commitment basis.

 Prior to this offering, there has been no public market for our Class B common stock.
 The initial public offering price per share is expected to be \$5.00.
-Our Class B common stock has been approved for listing on the Nasdaq Capital Market under the symbol "RR."
+We have applied to list our Class B common stock on the Nasdaq Capital Market under the symbol "RR" and the listing of our Class B common stock on the Nasdaq Capital Market is a condition to the underwriters' obligation to close.